-Trade receivables

-The Company has established a credit policy under which each new customer is analysed individually for creditworthiness before entering into contract.
-Credit limits are established for each customer, reviewed regularly and any sales exceeding those limits require approval from the appropriate authority.
-There are no significant concentrations of credit risk within the Company.
+In respect of credit exposures from trade receivables, the Company has established a credit policy under which each new customer is analysed individually for creditworthiness before entering into contract.
+The balances are reviewed regularly and follow ups are made for overdue balances.